NormalBoii/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my Coding Journey

-I'm glad you are here.
-I plan to talk about ...
+I have been learing Competitive Programming for 3 months.
+C++ is the only language I know.
+In this repo you could find my submissions of different sites.